 Roll the docker over the dough ball, pushing all the way through.
 Roll all the way out to the edge and across the middle.
 Flip the dough ball and repeat.

-(For more tips on pizza-making tools, watch our video here!)
+RELATED: For more tips on pizza-making tools, watch this video!

 3. Determine the baking surface